AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

    * For the **last 7 days time period**, enter `D / A` in the **Formula** field.
    * For the **last 28 days time period**, enter `D / (B/4)` in the **Formula** field.

-   {:.bs-callout-info}
+    >[!NOTE]
+    >
-   It is important to normalize your selected time ranges here.
+    >It is important to normalize your selected time ranges here.
 Twenty-eight days should be broken into four weeks in this example.
 You may need to apply different logic to the formula.

    * For the **last promo period**, enter `D / C` in the **Formula** field.